A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

 \end{example}

-However, existing schemes such as \cite{cheng2021maccpda, cheng2025t_designmacc, brunero2022fundamentalmacc} are primarily tailored to specific user–cache access topology.
-To the best of our knowledge, a general coded caching scheme that can accommodate MACC systems with arbitrary access topology is still lacking.
-This observation motivates us to investigate a more general and flexible design framework.
+However, existing schemes such as \cite{cheng2021maccpda, cheng2025t_designmacc, brunero2022fundamentalmacc} are primarily tailored to specific user-cache access topology.
+To the best of our knowledge, a universal coded caching scheme that can accommodate MACC systems with arbitrary access topology is still lacking.
+This observation motivates us to investigate a more universal design framework.
 In the following, we show that the user-delivery array $\mathbf{Q}$, constructed based on the user-retrieve array $\mathbf{U}$ in Definition~\ref{def-maccpda}, can be reformulated as a graph coloring problem.
 This reformulation constitutes the foundation of our proposed approach.
-Specifically, for a given cache-node placement, the corresponding user-retrieve array $\mathbf{U}$ can be directly obtained according to the user–cache access topology.
-Consequently, the design challenge reduces to determining the positions of the integer entries in the user-delivery array $\mathbf{Q}$ based on the structure of $\mathbf{U}$.